crabmusket/thesis/README.md

 ## Setup

 Download [Vagrant][] and [VirtualBox][], then run `vagrant up` in this directory.
-It will take some time.
+It will take some time (over an hour on my desktop).
 I recommend using [vagrant-cachier][] to speed up subsequent provisions.

 [Vagrant]: http://vagrantup.com